kubestash/docs/docs/guides/volumes/pvc/index.md

   <figcaption align="center">Fig: Backed up data of a stand-alone PVC in GCS backend</figcaption>
 </figure>

-> KubeStash keeps all backup data encrypted.
-So, snapshot files in the bucket will not contain any meaningful data until they are decrypted.
+> Note: KubeStash stores all dumped data encrypted in the backup directory, meaning it remains unreadable until decrypted.

 ## Restore